 Chris is Co Chair of the All-Party Parliamentary Group on Assistive Technology.
 The group aims to disseminate knowledge, generate debate and facilitate engagement on assistive technology amongst Members of both Houses of Parliament.
 The group also conducts detailed policy research projects and provides in-depth parliamentary monitoring and analysis to its associate member organisations and parliamentarians.
-Speaking at the launch event in Speakers House Chris explained the difference assistive technology such as text to speech software has made to him and his hopes for the group.
+Speaking at the launch event in Speaker’s House Chris explained the difference assistive technology, such as text to speech software, has made to him and his hopes for the group.
 Read more here.

 Chris is a member of the All-Party Parliamentary Group on the 4th Industrial Revolution.
-The group aims to support and promote the Fourth Industrial Revolution (4IR) in Parliament and encourage government, parliamentarians, academics, the private sector, and other stakeholders to engage with 4IR-related issues.
+The group aims to support and promote the emerging technologies of the Fourth Industrial Revolution (4IR) in Parliament.
+The group also encourages government, parliamentarians, academics, the private sector, and other stakeholders to engage with 4IR-related issues.
 Chris is a passionate advocate for the opportunities afforded by the 4IR and equally passionate about the need for policy makers to engage meaningfully with the opportunities and challenges.
-He has questioned the government on what cross-Whitehall work they are undertaking to maximize opportunities from the fourth industrial revolution; particularly in terms of digital skills, artificial intelligence, machine learning and distributed ledger technology.
+He has questioned the government on what cross Whitehall work they are undertaking to maximize opportunities from the 4IR; particularly in terms of digital skills, artificial intelligence, machine learning and distributed ledger technology.

 All-Party Parliamentary Japan Sports Sub Group

-Chris is also a member of the All-Party Parliamentary University Group.
+Chris is a member of the All-Party Parliamentary University Group.
 The group was founded in 1994 by MPs and Peers to establish a dialogue between parliamentarians and university leaders on issues concerning higher education.
-The group offers an essential avenue of communication between parliamentarians and vice-chancellors of the UK’s universities; and provides an opportunity to examine issues affecting the country’s university sector and university research which is influencing public policy and higher level skills.
+The group offers an essential avenue of communication between parliamentarians and vice-chancellors of the UK’s universities. provides an opportunity to examine issues affecting the country’s university sector and university research which is influencing public policy and higher level skills.
 As chancellor of BPP University Chris is engaged with both sides of the conversation and brings valuable expertise and perspective from the university sector.
 One policy issue Chris has raised repeatedly with the government is the benefit of removing international students from net migration statistics as a means of encouraging overseas students to consider the UK a welcoming destination for overseas study.